henrylin03/memory-cards-game/README.md

 ## Acknowledgements

-- [PokéAPI](https://pokeapi.co/) for having the most comprehensive Pokémon dataset with an easily accessible, free, open-source, RESTful API
+- [PokéAPI](https://pokeapi.co/) for providing the free Pokémon dataset through a RESTful API
+- [Vincenzo Bianco](https://codepen.io/vinztt/pen/XjEyvZ) for the spinning Pokeball animation when a card is being loaded
+- [Muhammad Jazman](https://www.iconfinder.com/icons/1703899/ball_master_pocket_pocket_monster_icon) for the static Masterball image file when a card is being loaded
 - [draw.io](https://app.diagrams.net/) for its free wireframing tools
 - [Coolors](https://coolors.co/) for comprehensive colour palettes
 - [favicon.io](https://favicon.io) for generating the favicons